Many or all companies we feature compensate us. Compensation and editorial

 What if I already have student loans from Citibank?

 If you had federal student loans through Citibank, find your new loan servicer through the Federal Student Aid (FSA) website.
-You’ll have to log in with your FSA ID to see who the new servicer is.
+You’ll need to log in with your FSA ID to see who the new servicer is.

 Citi student loan servicing fined by the CFPB